nlp-uoregon/trankit/README.md

 ### Installation
 Trankit can be easily installed via one of the following methods:

 **[July 23, 2025: We currently have a problem with our server.
-Please only install trankit from source for now.
+Please only install Trankit from source for now.
 It will download the models from: https://huggingface.co/uonlp/trankit/tree/main/models.
 We will update the install with pip later.]**
 #### Using pip
 ```
 pip install trankit